Dani-Gordon/CineMap-server/README.md

 **Back End:** Clone this repo → run npm install → run npm run seed → run npm run start:server**

 ## Goals and Timeframe:
 - Build a full-stack application using an Express API to serve your data with MongoDB.
 Consume your API with a React front-end.
 Have CRUD functionality.
 Implement thoughtful user stories/wireframes to help visualize your core MVP and stretch goals.
-Deploy app online so it's publicly accessible.
+Follow suggestion to deploy app online so it's publicly accessible.
 - 1 week

 ## Technologies Used: